 The calculated 32-bit signature is then appended to the data telegram payload as shown in chapter 3.3.

 The security key required for the telegram authentication can be obtained from the product DMC code as shown in chapter 5.3.1.
-For Zigbee Green Power receivers, it is also provided as part of the Commissioning telegram as described in chapter 3.3.2.

 3.5 Security Keys